npm/jobs/2018/q4/product-documentation-writer.md

 - You have experience using Jekyll or another static site generator for product documentation
 - You are comfortable using Git and GitHub in a documentation workflow
-- You have user experience design or UX research (or an interest in such)

 ## Why you should join

 - Competitive salary
-- Meaningful equity
 - Working with a supportive and diverse team
 - Industry-leading parental leave and PTO policies

-In joining the npm team, you'll become an important part of a small but dedicated product team.
+In joining the npm team, you'll become an important part of a small but dedicated knowledge management team.
 We strive to provide a sensible balance between work and non-work, and we allow you to define your own schedule.
 We also understand that healthy schedules lead to better outcomes.